 Pupil voice is central to the culture and ethos of our schools.
-Pupil voice will be used to evaluate the relevance and impact of this policy and schools' procedures on their lives in ensuring they feel safe and able to learn.
+Pupil voice was used when initially drafting this policy and will be used to evaluate the relevance and impact.
+Ensuring all pupils feel safe and able to learn is a key concern for the Trust.